cassiopeian/case-converter/README.md

  <img src="images/read-me/title-case-example.png" style="width: 75%">

  Title cased text is mostly capitalized, but there are a few rules.
-This generator capitalizes the first and last (i.e., bookend) words in a given string of text, along with all major nouns and verbs.
-The text within the bookends is parsed for articles (e.g., *a*, *the*), conjunctions (e.g., *and*, *but*), and prepositions (e.g., *in*, *on*), which are lowercased.
+This generator capitalizes the first and last (i.e., bookend) words in a given string of text, along with all nouns, verbs, pronouns, adjectives, and adverbs.
+The text within the bookends is parsed for articles (e.g., *a*, *the*), conjunctions (e.g., *and*, *but*), and prepositions (e.g., *in*, *on*), which are then set lowercase.

  ### Title Case Note